operand/agency/README.md

 invoke at run time.
 Actions also specify an access policy, allowing you to monitor and control actions to ensure safety.

 A `Space` is also an `Agent` and is used to group multiple agents together.

-A space can be thought of as both a collection of agents and a "router" for their communication.
+A space can be thought of as both a collection of agents and a facilitator for their communication.
 An agent cannot communicate with others until it is first added to a space.